 The iPhone XS launched at the end of 2018, which means it’s in a sweet spot of being old enough to be deeply discounted but still new enough to run the latest iOS software and feel like a modern phone.
 It has a 5.8-inch OLED screen with Face ID face unlocking, and the phone is new enough to still receive Apple’s software updates for a couple more years as well.
-On the back is a dual-lens camera, taking 12-megapixel images along with 2x optical zoom shots.
+On the back is a dual-lens camera, taking 12MP images along with 2x optical zoom shots.

 Buying an iPhone is a shrewd purchasing decision.
 Not only are you getting a well-made smartphone that will serve you well for several years, but it will be supported with software updates from Apple for up to five years after its launch date.
-This means even if you buy an iPhone X now, it should still receive the latest software until 2022.

 Additionally, regardless of which model you choose, the trade-in value of an Apple phone is usually higher than any other brand.
 Prices vary depending on where you sell it, its condition, whether it’s an unlocked device or not, and the age and memory capacity of the model.
 When you decide to upgrade to a new phone, the extra return from your old iPhone is a considerable benefit.